nogja-yash/Assignment--Brushing-and-Linking-in-D3/README.md

     * Your table displays all the expected data.
     * Three-way brushing and linking works between the table, line chart, and scatterplot.
     * Styles are consistent across views.
+    * None of the visualizations change size or move on the screen as you interact with them.

 ## Template Repository Setup (For Instructors)